grlt-hub/app-compose/README.md

 # App Compose

-Organize modules into apps.
+Compose modules into apps.

-## Introduction
+## What is it?

 `app-compose` is a library for module-based applications.
 It helps developers easily connect different parts of an application — features, entities, services, and so on — so they work together as a single system.